zaiisao/Documentation/en/Video/custom_video_windows.md

   return TRUE;
 }

-// Implement the video observer for external video source CExternalVideoFrameObserver::CExternalVideoFrameObserver() {
+// Implement the video observer for the external video source.
+CExternalVideoFrameObserver::CExternalVideoFrameObserver()
+{
   m_lpImageBuffer = new BYTE[0x800000];